minhhoangbui/minhhoangbui.github.io/_posts/2019-01-12-amazon-personalize.md

 ```

 Noted that updateMode equals 'MANUAL' means that we may have the more updated solution using more data but we have to
-update it in the campaign ourself.
+update it in the campaign our-self.
 Surely, we can make it automatic by changing the value.

 - Wait for the above step to complete